ternaustralia/cmrset-examples/gee-examples/python/README.md

 3. <a href="https://colab.research.google.com/github/jamievleeshouwer/cmrset-examples/blob/main/gee-examples/python/Example_3_Unpacking_the_CMRSET_QA_Band.ipynb" target="_blank">Example 3 - Unpacking the CMRSET QA Band</a>
 4. <a href="https://colab.research.google.com/github/jamievleeshouwer/cmrset-examples/blob/main/gee-examples/python/Example_4_Exporting_the_Image_Stack_for_a_Region.ipynb" target="_blank">Example 4 - Exporting the Image Stack for a Region</a>

 If you would like to obtain these notebook examples as a *pure* python script...
-After clicking the link, click **File > Download > Download .py** within Google Colab.
+After clicking the links above, click **File > Download > Download .py** within Google Colab.

 ### Additional Resources